Two-generation of traceless matrices over finite fields: Unbounded rank

-Our proof of Theorem \ref{thm:sharply_traceless} mimics the usual approach for finding a normal element, compare with \cite{GG} or \cite{LN} and the closely related notion of a cyclic element from \cite{neumann1995cyclic}.
-The argument rests on inspecting the Frobenius endomorphism.
-More precisely, we consider various polynomials in $\Fr$ and give a characterization of sharply traceless elements in $\F_{q^n}$ in terms of certain divisors of $m(x) = x^n - 1$, the minimal and at the same time characteristic polynomial of $\Fr$ (see \cite[proof of Theorem 2.35]{LN}).
-The most important divisor of $m$ for us is
+Our proof of \Cref{thm:sharply_traceless} relies on viewing the finite field $\F_{q^n}$ as a module over the modular group algebra of the Galois group $G = \Gal(\F_{q^n}/\F_q)$, generated by the Frobenius endomorphism $\Fr$.
+More precisely, we consider the ring $\F_q[G] = \F_q[x]/(m(x))$, where $m(x) = x^n - 1$ is the minimal and at the same time characteristic polynomial of $\Fr$ (see \cite[proof of Theorem 2.35]{LN}).
+We can express the trace in terms of the polynomial